 Basic tips for fatigue are:

-- Planning rest times- because we literally need to build up energy to do anything.
+- Planning rest breaks for before activity- because we literally need to build up energy to do anything.

 - Change routines- to fit your fatigue, if you can in fact do this.
 So plan down times.
 Plan rest times.
 Plan recover times.
 Pacing in the extreme, people, pacing, pacing, pacing.